treeverse/lakeFS/docs/reference/mount.md

 - Step 1: Starting a server that listens on a local address and serves the data from the remote lakeFS repository.
 - Step 2:  Running the required mount command on the OS level to connect the server to the local directory.

-**Tips:**
-- Since the server runs in the background set `--log-output /some/file` to view the logs in a file.
-- The best `--cache-size` value is the size of the data you are going to read.
+**Tips:** Since the server runs in the background set `--log-output /some/file` to view the logs in a file.
+Regarding cache, the best `--cache-size` value is the size of the data you are going to read.
 {: .note }

 ```bash